 The value disciplines of the 1990’s need a complete makeover.
 A lack of technology is not the problem.
 Sure existing IT landscapes may contribute to organizational sclerosis.
 But it is really the whole approach to customers that must change and a realization that the organization must act as a system of value creation and delivery.
 Organic and fluid not mechanistic and hard-wired.
 Siloed thinking must be replaced by holistic systems and human-centered design thinking to create an environment fit for customers (and employees).

-Of the three Wiersema & Treacy value disciplines, I’ll keep Operational Excellence.
+Of the three Wiersema & Treacy value disciplines, I’ll keep Operational Excellence, but rename it Operational Fluidity, as that is what excellence must deliver.
 We now have better ways of delivering it.
-Dr. Jeanne Ross of MIT hit the nail on the head at a Pegasystems conference I attended three years ago and explained fully in the book: Designed for Digital: How to Architect Your Business for Sustained Success ( MIT Press 2019.
+Dr. Jeanne Ross of MIT hit the nail on the head at a Pegasystems conference I attended several years ago and explained fully in the book: Designed for Digital: How to Architect Your Business for Sustained Success ( MIT Press 2019.
 Ross et al.).
-The way to deliver operational excellence is to develop what she called an operational backbone for the enterprise.
+The way to deliver operational fluidity is to develop what she called an operational backbone for the enterprise.
 A digital spine, if you like (with a central nervous system).

 As for product leadership, I’d replace that with Continuous Innovation.
 New business models are constantly spawning, not least product-as-a-service.
 All will have a significant digital element and depend on acute customer insight from AI-assisted digital means and good old-fashioned human observation and imagination.